SabrinaMarkon/Tribute-ScottCunningham/README.md

 Tribute to Wiccan author Scott Cunningham
 --------------------------------------------------------

-A tribute to the late American author, Scott Cunningham, who opened up Wiccan philosophies to those hoping to explore their spirituality and connection to the natural world.
+A tribute to late American author, Scott Cunningham.

 Responsive HTML5, CSS3, SASS and Bootstrap for FCC (FreeCodeCamp)